looker-open-source/looker-explore-assistant/explore-assistant-cloud-function/README.md

 8. **Execution Environment**: When executed, the script checks if it's running in a Google Cloud Function environment and acts accordingly; otherwise, it starts a Flask web server for local development or testing.

+9. **Endpoint Security**: We are using a simple shared secret approach to securing the endpoint.
+The request body is checked against the supplied signature in the X-Signature header.
+We aren't yet guarding against replay attacks with nonces.

 ## Local Development

 To set up and run the function locally, follow these steps: